Best time to visit Morocco

 Essaouira

 Essaouira is a coastal town that enjoys a relatively mild year-round climate.
-Even during the winter months from November to February, the maximum average temperature is between 18°C and 20°C. In summer, maximum averages are 22°C in August and September, with almost no rain.
-The temperature in Essaouira is much lower in summer than in other cities in Morocco.
-This is due to the trade winds that cool the air.
-Summer winds are pleasant, but in winter they tend to cool the air too much.
-Essaouira's highest rainfall generally occurs between November and December with between two to three inches.
+Even during the winter months, from November to February, the maximum average temperature is between 18°C and 20°C. In summer, maximum averages are 22°C in August and September, with almost no rain.
+Thanks to a cool sea breeze, the temperature in Essaouira is much lower in summer than in other cities in Morocco.
+Summer winds are pleasant, but in winter, they tend to cool the air too much.
+Essaouira's highest rainfall generally occurs between November and December and is between two and three inches.

 Morocco's far southern region

 The far south of Morocco has a semi-arid to desert climate.
-The pre-Saharan valley region, with the Saharan foothills of the Middle and High Atlas, has a desert climate with possible variations depending on the altitude.
-Temperatures can increase from seven to ten degrees in winter, with frequent frosts at night, to over 30°C in summer.
+The pre-Saharan valley region, with the Saharan foothills of the Middle and High Atlas, has a desert climate with variations depending on the altitude.
+Temperatures can increase from seven to ten degrees in winter – with frequent frosts at night – to over 30°C in summer.
 The mercury can even nudge 50°C in some places.
-As with the rest of Morocco, July to September are the warmest months with a maximum average temperature topping 30°C in the high period from July-August.
+As with the rest of Morocco, July to September are the warmest months, with a maximum average temperature topping 30°C in the high period from July to August.
 Temperatures are lowest in December and January, with an average of ten degrees and 0.4 to 0.6 inches of rainfall.

 The Saharan region lies to the south of the Atlas Mountain range.
 Here, there is a desert climate.
-Rainfall is non-existent for much of the year (February to August) and there are very great differences in temperature.
+Rainfall is non-existent for much of the year (February to August), with great temperature differences.
 The coastal part of the Sahara has smaller variations in temperature and less of a difference between winter and summer.
-In winter, the average temperature is 18°C, while in summer it rises to 23°C. Inland, winters are much cooler with an average temperature of 14°C, while summers are 35°C.
+In winter, the average temperature is 18°C, while in summer it rises to 23°C. Inland, winters are much cooler, with an average temperature of 14°C, while summers are 35°C.

 Marrakech

-Marrakech has a warm semi-arid climate, with winter droughts.
-Marrakech lies at the foot of the Atlas Mountains and has relatively mild winters with maximum average temperatures of between 18°C and 19°C from the months of December to February.
-Don't get caught out by the cool evenings though, as temperatures can drop to around five or six degrees.
-Summers are hot and temperatures can frequently exceed 40°C. Maximum average temperatures top 30°C from June to September, reaching a maximum in July and August of 36.5°C. Autumn, from October to November has pleasant temperatures, but sees the arrival of humidity and thunderstorms.
-It rains more heavily in winter, with over one inch of rainfall from December to February, and possible snow.
+Marrakech has a warm semi-arid climate with winter droughts.
+The city lies at the foot of the Atlas Mountains and has relatively mild winters with maximum average temperatures between 18°C and 19°C from December to February.
+Don't get caught out by the cool evenings, though, as temperatures can drop to around five or six degrees.
+Summers are hot, and temperatures can frequently exceed 40°C. Maximum average temperatures top 30°C from June to September, reaching a maximum in July and August of 36.5°C. From October to November, autumn has pleasant temperatures, but it's also graced with the arrival of humidity and thunderstorms.
+It rains more heavily in winter, with over one inch of rainfall from December to February and possible snow.

 The medinas of the north